williames-m/williames-m/README.md

 - 🔭 I’m currently working on Equals - Stone co.
 - 🌱 I’m currently learning Python
-- 🤔 I’m looking for jobs and experience in BI, Data Sciente, Data Analitycs and Data Engeenering
+- 🤔 I’m looking for jobs and experience in Data, like Data Sciente, Data Analitycs and Data Engeenering

 ##